 On page 5 of the workbook, you’ll find a sheet of blank graph paper.

 If you’d like a more automated measurement of the sunlight, you can find instruments that measure sunlight for you.
 For example, here’s a reusable SunCalc that you “plant” in the morning and read the next day.

-If you’d like to get the chart or graph paper, here’s the workbook sign-up again. 🙂
+If you’d like to get the chart or graph paper, sign-up below and I’ll email it to you.

 Soil can seem mysterious, but it’s worth understanding.
 Healthy soil is key for healthy plants.
 For a vegetable garden, the ideal soil is well-draining and fertile.